Panakotta00/FicsIt-Cam/README.md

 Animation Editor:
 - The animation editor allows for creating and editing animation.
 - On the bottom you can find the Timeline scrubber and range selector which allow you to view and change the currently active frame in the animation.
-- In the lower left corner you find the frame settings were you can change the the active frame, change the animation range (length) and the selected frame range.
+- In the lower-left corner you find the frame settings were you can change the the active frame, change the animation range (length) and the selected frame range.
 - On the left side you can find the details panel were you can view and change the current values of the properties (like location, rotation and FOV)
 - Every property has a keyframe control which allows to set the keyframe at the active frame to the current value when clicking on the control and there is no keyframe or the keyframe differs from the current value.
 - If at the current frame is a keyframe and the keyframe-value doesn't differ from the current value (has not changed) then a click removes the keyframe.